lucky-wolf/DW2-XL/README.md

 - I changed some really fundamental variables for:
   - Galaxy Creation (even fewer habitable worlds - but those that exist are mostly planets not moons)
   - Armor stats
+  - Shield stats
   - Reactor stats
   - Engine stats
   - Kinetic stats
   - Blaster stats
+  - Removed AOE weapons (for now)
+  - Completely rebalanced Armor and Shields
+  - Scaled down weapons by about 20%
 - Integrated Human & Mortalen features & Government features from DW2 1208 beta
 - Updated to latest image bundles from @salemonz
 - Added planetary image for Brown Dwarfs (so their icon actually looks like they do)